 - Vicodin ES

-These medicines may also be combined with a non-narcotic medicine, acetaminophen (Tylenol).
+These medicines may also be combined with the non-narcotic medicine, acetaminophen (Tylenol).

 When you take the correct or prescribed dose of these medicines, side effects may occur.
-In addition to relieving pain, you may feel drowsy, confused and in a daze, constipated , and possibly nauseous.
+In addition to relieving pain, you may be drowsy, confused and in a daze, constipated , and possibly nauseated.

-When you take too much of these medications however, symptoms become much more serious.
+When you take too much of these medicines, symptoms become much more serious.
 Symptoms may develop in the following body systems: